 Militants believed to be from the group Boko Haram burned scores of homes and buildings in and around the town of Benisheik.
-Residents said the militants also pulled people from their cars to kill them.
+Residents say the militants also pulled people from their cars to kill them.

 Ogar told reporters that 12 Boko Haram suspects were arrested.

 Two self-professed Boko Haram members were brought in front of reporters and admitted to belonging to the group.

 Residents of the community told VOA they doubted the young men were Boko Haram members, saying they were paying rent to stay in the house.